Support Vector Regression

 - predicting the salary for a test set.

-- Calculating score from Root Mean Log Squared Error.
+- Calculating the score from Root Mean Log Squared Error.

-Click on Start/Continue Hackathon to go to the practise page.
+Click on Start/Continue Hackathon to go to the practice page.